Lambda-Epsilon/linux-server-rapl-powermonitor/README.md

 Power efficiency is an important factor for small-scale servers, such as those running in a home or lab environment.
 While a hardware watt-meter is the most direct way to measure power usage, not everyone has access to one (I certainly don't!).
 This script provides a software-based solution to measure the power consumption of your Intel CPU(s) using Intel's Running Average Power Limit (RAPL) interface.

-This utility is specifically designed for Linux servers and offers an easy-to-use, accurate way to monitor CPU package power consumption.
+This utility is specifically designed for Linux servers and offers an easy way to estimate CPU package power consumption.

 ---